mohan-chinnappan-n5/MCP-All-About/mcp.md

     - Error handling is standardized.

-For example, to call subtract method with parameters 42 and 23. id is used to match the response.
+For example, to call subtract method with parameters 42 and 23. id (RequestId) is used to match the response.
 ```json
 {
   "jsonrpc": "2.0",